ItsRJ/Automated-FP-A-Forecasting-Budgeting-Variance-Analysis-System/README.md

  * Growing online and home-delivery business (done through the website and the app)
  * Several private labeled and branded products (similar to products sold by Walmart)

-Since the company is in the supermarket industry,it runs on high volume and low margin economics making precise forecasting and cost control important.
+Since the company is in the supermarket industry,it runs on high volume and low margin economics making precise forecasting and cost control important

 ## FP&A Objective